mohd-tanveer/Tanveer.github.io/README.md

+<h2>Portfolio</h2>

-A passionate software engineer having more than 3 years of experience in developing web applications in banking & financial services and telecommunication domains, Having a strong commitment towards contributing to the organizations at my best, and A great Attitude towards Learning new tech and adapting to the benefit of the organization.
+<p>A passionate software engineer having more than 3 years of experience in developing web applications in banking & financial
+services and telecommunication domains, Having a strong commitment towards contributing to the organizations at my best, and A great Attitude towards Learning new tech and adapting to the benefit of the organization.</p>

-� TECHNICAL SKILLS
+<h2>TECHNICAL SKILLS</h2>
 Programming Language Experienced : Java7, Java8, Java11, JavaEE, Shell script, PL/SQL
 Familiar : Python, C, LaTex, HTML, CSS